 This was my first major side project after graduating college.
 I wanted to write a bot for Scrabble, and I wanted to learn Erlang.
 I did it!
 Here's how it breaks down:

-Finally, the data structure required was ~300MB when built with Erlang, so I designed a compact binary representation that I constructed in C. It lives here.
+Finally, the data structure required was ~300MB when built with Erlang and naively dumping the native term, so I designed a compact binary representation that I constructed in C, and load that binary at runtime.
+The C program that generates it lives here.

 Markov-chain Twitter bots